miroi/bagel_manual/source/grad/hess.rst

   ]}

-If you are running a Hessian calculation on many MPI processes, it is recommended to only have the hessian calculation in your input.
+If you are running a Hessian calculation on many MPI processes, it is recommended to only have the Hessian calculation in your input.
 If you need to start from a CASSCF reference, as is the case in benzene where the orbitals need to be reordered, recall that your calculation can be restared from a molden output.

 References
 ==========